 For each new trip on the highway network in a given service area, there is an associated cost for the highway improvements needed on the County Highway system to accommodate that trip.
-This Cost per Trip is calculated by dividing the unfunded cost of needed highway improvements in each service area by the number of new trips anticipated to be generated within the service area due to new development.
+This Cost, defined as the Impact Fee per Trip, is calculated by dividing the unfunded cost of needed highway improvements in each service area by the number of new trips anticipated to be generated within the service area due to new development.

-$$Cost per Trip in the Service Area = \frac{Eligible Project Cost in Service Area}{Number of New Trips in Service Area}$$
+$$Impact Fee per Trip in the Service Area = \frac{Eligible Project Cost in Service Area}{Number of New Trips in Service Area}$$